optikfluffel/what-food-is-worse/README.md

 # What food is worse?

-[hackzurich 2014](http://hackzurich.com) project using migros api preview
+[Hackzurich 2014](http://hackzurich.com) project using Migros API preview.

 ## Setup for development